ungoldman/ungoldman/README.md

 ## Then

-- In the 2010s, I studied design and programming, then spent a lot of time working on open source node projects, civic tech, and open data intiatives.
+- In the 2010s, I studied design and programming, and worked on open source projects, civic tech, and open data intiatives.
-- In the 2000s, I studied philosophy and linguistics, worked a lot of odd jobs, and spent most of my money on travel.
+- In the 2000s, I studied philosophy and linguistics, worked a lot of odd jobs, and spent most of my money on traveling to new places.
 - In the 1990s, I played a lot of video games and made websites for fun.
 Sometimes I was forced to do homework.
 - In the 1980s, I focused primarily on legos and playing outside.